Society of American Archivists

-Current S.A.A.
+Former S.A.A.
 President Helen Wong Smith in July 2023 at the Society of American Archivists and Council of State Archivists Joint Annual Meeting Open House at the National Archives in Washington, D.C.

 The Society of American Archivists is the oldest and largest archivist association in North America, serving the educational and informational needs of more than 5,000 individual archivist and institutional members.
 Established in 1936, the organization serves upwards of 6,200 individual and member institutions.